opendocsg/opendoc-supreme-court-practice-directions/PART-10-Enforcement-Of-Judgments-And-Orders.md

-# PART X: Enforcement of Judgments and Orders
+# Part X: Enforcement of Judgments and Orders
 &nbsp;

 : 78\.
 Filing of writs of execution